arenasys/sd-tagging-helper/README.md

 When ready the inputs can be packaged into the output folder, various packaging options are available.

+### Global
+Tags can be applied to every image via the global image.
+It can be accessed with the globe button or `Ctrl+G`.
+The epsilon `•••` tag represents the unique tags of each image, so placing a tag before the epsilon will prefix all images with that tag.
+The output tab will show the prompt with the global tags applied.

 ### DeepDanbooru
 Assumes you have a working instance of [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) with DeepDanbooru working.
 Press the interrogate button and select the `stable-diffusion-webui` folder, this will be saved for next session.